bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 <p></p>
 {% endraw %}

-The old syntax is <strong>deprecated</strong>, i.e. you’ll get a warning, not an error.
+The old syntax is **deprecated**, i.e. you’ll get a warning, not an error.
 Also, the IDE provides an Alt+Enter quick-fix action to convert the old syntax to the new one, which has an option to bulk update the whole project.
 See [user docs](http://kotlinlang.org/docs/reference/classes.html#constructors) for more details.
 ### Companion Objects (Class-Objects Rethought)

 As you all probably know, Kotlin classes do not have static members.
 Instead there may be a special singleton `object` associated with a class, which we used to call “class object” &dash; a rather unfortunate term.
-So, we somewhat redesigned the concept, and, [with your help](http://blog.jetbrains.com/kotlin/2015/03/follw-up-new-class-object-syntax/) , chose another name for it: <strong>companion object</strong>.
+So, we somewhat redesigned the concept, and, [with your help](http://blog.jetbrains.com/kotlin/2015/03/follw-up-new-class-object-syntax/) , chose another name for it: **companion object**.
 The unfortunate wording was not the only reason for this change.
 In fact, we redesigned the concept so that it is more uniform with normal objects.
 Note that a class can (and always could) have many objects (usual, named singletons) nested into it: